Arcana Mundi Expeditions

 Northern Pantanal: Jaguars & Ocelots

 If your quest is to experience the world’s rarest wildlife, Arcana Mundi is the place to begin.
 In Brazil’s Pantanal, the Jaguar Zone discovered by our scientific advisor is considered the best place on Earth for photographing those big cats.
 Our Jaguar Extreme explores the zone in depth.
+Fixed departures are based at the Jaguar Retreat while private departures are based at the Jaguar Flotel.
+The tour begins and ends with a night at the SouthWild Pantanal Lodge — its Ocelot Tower is the best attraction of any lodge on the entire Transpantaneira Road.
 For a short introduction, try our Pantanal Explorer with a Jaguar Zone Day Trip.
-Both tours include the Ocelot Tower at the SouthWild Pantanal Lodge — the best attraction of any lodge on the entire Transpantaneira Road.

 Northern Pantanal: Harpy Eagles